MOV-AI/ansible-playbook-security/README.md

-# ansible-playbook-security
+# movai.security

-This repository contains a collection of Ansible playbooks and roles to secure a fleet of machines organized as managers and workers.
+This collection contains a set of roles and playbooks to secure a fleet of machines organized as managers and workers.

 ## Table of contents